ResearchObject/runcrate/tests/data/README.md

 ## step-valuefrom-run-1

 Used to test the handling of step input mappings that don't have a source (e.g., if they only have a valueFrom).

+## multioutputsource-run-1

+Used to test support for workflow outputs with multiple output sources (i.e., when `outputSource` is an array).